 How long of a commitment do you need to make?

 Use the resources provided on this website.
 Also, feel free to stop into either Career Services office for further assistance.
-When you have it narrowed down to a few potential volunteer organizations, searching their website, or calling a representative are good ways to find out more specific information.
+When you have it narrowed down to a few potential volunteer organizations, search their websites and call representatives to receive specific information regarding the time commitment.